The government has announced major changes to the way local services will be provided in the future. Find out more.

 Next steps

-We are working with all the other councils in Hampshire to agree how future unitary councils will work across Hampshire and the Solent.
+We will continue to work with all the other councils in Hampshire on how future unitary councils will work across Hampshire and the Solent.

 We will also be asking for the views of residents, partners and businesses on our proposals as part of this process.